4cecoder/drip-campaign/README.md

 The backend is built with Golang using the Gin framework and Gorm for database interactions.
 It exposes RESTful API endpoints for managing drip campaigns, customers, email templates, and user authentication.

 ## Frontend
-The frontend is under development and will be built using Next.js and Tailwind CSS.
+The frontend is under development and will be built using TypeScript, Next.js, and Tailwind CSS.
 It will provide a user-friendly interface for creating and managing drip campaigns, viewing customer data, and configuring email templates.

 ## Hosting
 The entire application is hosted using the Golang server.
 Frontend routes will be accessible from the base URL (`/`) and backend routes will be prefixed with `/api/v1/`.